googleapis/google-cloud-python/packages/google-cloud-error-reporting/docs/usage.rst

 Reporting an exception
 -----------------------

-Report a stacktrace to Stackdriver Error Reporting after an exception:
+Report a stacktrace to Cloud Error Reporting after an exception:

 .. code-block:: python